DurdagiLab/cavity-atoms-generator/README.md

 # Citation
 If you use this tool in your research or publication, please cite it as follows:

 Isaoğlu, M., & Durdağı, S. (2025).
-Cavity Atom Identifier Tool (Version 1.0) [Computer software].
-Computational Drug Design Center (HITMER), Faculty of Pharmacy, Bahçeşehir University. https://github.com/DurdagiLab/cavity-atoms-generator
+Cavity Atom Identifier Tool (Version 1.0) [Computer software]. https://github.com/DurdagiLab/cavity-atoms-generator